Long Term Disability Appeal Lawyers

 The second best time to consult a long term disability lawyer is after your claim has been denied.

 After you have submitted your claim and Aetna has denied it, you should consult a lawyer immediately.
-At this point, your timeline is very limited and there is significant work to be done to overturn that initial decision.
+At this point, your timeline is very limited.
+There is significant work to be done to overturn that initial decision.
 If you hire a lawyer to help you, the lawyer should start by gathering all of the relevant information necessary for your claim.
 That includes all of your medical records, all of your vocational records, and the entire claim file.
 This is typically your last chance to prove your claim by presenting new evidence.

 Your lawyer should also be able to get additional evidence to submit in support of your claim.
 Often, Aetna will deny your claim for lack of objective evidence.
 Your lawyer should know the types of tests, exams, or images that would provide the necessary objective evidence to prevail and work with your healthcare providers to get that information.
 Then, your lawyer should present that information in a compelling way to the insurance company.